nameofname/clm/README.md

     allow the programmer to set their symbol either inside or outside of the frame
 - doctor up the cli.js file
 - make the app able to handle symbols that the programmer generates.
-Perhaps add some canned symbols (ascii art)
+Perhaps add some canned symbols (ascii art) -- for this the program has to be able to handle ascii art! modifications in the Symbol class